Episode 6 - Across the Mississippi

 This hit Joseph hard.

-Many other leaders of the Mormon church – Joseph Smith’s close friends – had left over the last 14 years of Joseph’s life.
+Many other leaders of the Church – Joseph Smith’s close friends – had left over the last 14 years of Joseph’s life.
 I think it was just so much.
 And when I think of Joseph Smith, especially in this moment, I think of the loneliness of leadership.
 He was the prophet of God.
 He was the one direct link between God and man.
 He was rejected over and over again.
 His friends have come to him and told him to walk back to what he insists is his death.

 This podcast is about strangers and pilgrims.
 And, sometimes I probably romanticize, too much, being a stranger or a pilgrim.
 And talk about how amazing it is – as a concept.